 - Convenience Fee: Fixed amount added as a fee at checkout

-- Credit Surcharging: Credit card processing fees are added to the product price
+- Credit Surcharging: Credit card processing fees that are added to the product price

-- Cash Discounting: Cash discounting for online purchases is possible with merchant processors that offer ACH payment processing services.
+- Cash Discounting: Discounts offered to customers who pay with cash; cash discounting for online purchases is possible with merchant processors that offer ACH payment processing services.

-There are a number of payment processing providers that offer this service, but merchants should be aware of key factors that make a reliable zero-cost credit card payment processor.
+Several payment processing providers offer these services, but merchants should be aware of key factors that make a reliable zero-cost credit card payment processor.

 - CardX by Stax: For out-of-the-box, fully compliant online credit surcharging